 But more often than not, your dedicated hamstring exercises come at the tail end of your workout when fatigue levels are high, you can barely walk, and your only thoughts are of finishing the workout and getting out of the gym.
 That's hardly a state that's conducive to cooking up strong hams.

-But flipping your workout around during the short term—doing your hamstring exercises first when your energy levels are highest—can dramatically affect your rear-thigh strength gains.
+But flipping your legs workout around during the short term—doing your hamstring exercises first when your energy levels are highest—can dramatically affect your rear-thigh strength gains.
 While you'll definitely be stronger on those ham exercises, you'll be a little weaker on exercises you shift toward the end of your workout.
 This is to be expected, and it's one reason the reordering is done for just the short term.

 Another strategy is to train your hams after a rest day.
 Strategically placing a rest day—during which you eat well and get plenty of sleep—before training a lagging body part can fuel you for a challenging workout.
 A rest day also helps refresh your mind, as motivation tends to wane when you've spent too many consecutive days in the gym and your general state of fatigue is on the rise.